lino-framework/book/docs/specs/courses.rst

 The :mod:`courses <lino_xl.lib.courses>` plugin adds functionality for managing "activities".

 The internal name "courses" is for historic reasons.
-We might one day rename the plugin to "activities".
+We should one day rename the plugin to "activities".
+We didn't yet do this because we are so used with the old name and because a rename will require extra attention with database migrations.

 See also
 :doc:`/specs/voga/courses`,